TurtleCat02/transcription/README.md

 Run `pip install -r requirements.txt`

+Windows:
-Install ffmpeg by running `winget install "FFmpeg (Essentials Build)"` or downloading [this](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z) and adding the bin folder to your windows path
+Install ffmpeg by running `winget install "FFmpeg (Essentials Build)"` or downloading [this](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z) and adding the bin folder to your windows path.

+Linux:
+Install ffmpeg with your distro's package manager.

 Add your audio file to `.\audio\` and run the diarizer and then the transcriber
 `python .\diarizer.py .\audio\<AUDIO_FILE> -n <NUM_SPEAKERS>`